TeddyRandby/qio/README.md

 There are two header files included in this repo alongside `qio.h`.
 One is a cross-platform implementation of the c11 threads API.
 On linux nowadays this is unnecessary, as `<threads.h>` likely just comes with your distribution.
 However other platforms are not up to speed on this optional part of the c-standard, and so `"threads.h"` is provided here if you need it. `"vector.h"` provides a macro-hell generic vector, with some multi-threading capabilities.
-#### TODO:
-The tcp echo-server example is useful for testing, but it would be much better to write a significant test-application which can really push the system.